TigorBekerja/Task-Management-System/README.md

 # Task Management System
-Project ini merupakan project REST API untuk Task Management System.
-Project dikerjakan dengan menggunakan framework AdonisJS dan PostgreSQL.
+This project is a REST API for a Task Management System.
+It uses the AdonisJS framework and PostgreSQL.
-## 🧭 Base URL
+##  Base URL
 https://task-management-system-production-cdae.up.railway.app/
 ---

-## 📚 Endpoints
+##  Endpoints

-### ✅ Tasks
+###  Tasks
 #### `POST /tasks`
 Add new task.